Choosing a www vs non-www domain name: pros, cons, and recommendations

 yourdomain.com.
 A 192.0.2.1

-It is also worth mentioning that some DNS providers like Cloudflare, DNS Made Easy, and DNSSimple have introduced workarounds to overcome DNS restrictions.
-But relying on these workarounds will limit your choice of DNS providers.
-You may also experience hindered user experience because of users being routed to a far-away CDN node.
+Although some DNS providers like Cloudflare, DNS Made Easy, and DNSSimple provide workarounds for overcoming DNS restrictions, relying on them limits your choice of DNS providers.
+Users might also face a slower experience if they’re routed to a distant CDN node.

 www for taming website cookies